robotology/wb-toolbox/README.md

 ## Who use `WB-Toolbox`

-`WB-Toolbox` is used extensively in the controllers stored in [robotology-playground/wholeBodyControllers](https://github.com/robotology-playground/wholeBodyControllers).
+`WB-Toolbox` is used extensively in the controllers stored in [robotology-playground/whole-body-controllers](https://github.com/robotology-playground/whole-body-controllers).

-This video shows latest results on the iCub robot achieved in the EU project CoDyCo in which a top level controller implemented with the `WB-Toolbox` achieves a running `100 Hz` rate.
+This video shows the latest results on the iCub robot achieved in the EU project CoDyCo in which a top level controller implemented with the `WB-Toolbox` achieves a running `100 Hz` rate.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/VrPBSSQEr3A/0.jpg)](https://youtu.be/UXU3KSa201o "iCub balancing on one foot via external force control and interacting with humans")